lbryio/lbry.com/content/news/155-the-birth-of-entertainment.md

 ## Greece (The Musical)

 The first public performances popped up in ancient Athens, and the cost of these productions led to the first known patronage relationships in the arts.
-Theater was important to the Athenians, and they had enough wealthy merchants committed to the theater that they could afford to put on serious shows.
-Every spring at a feast called the Dionysia, playwrights would compete for the favor of the city in what was basically an ancient Sundance.
+The theater was important to the Athenians, and they had enough wealthy merchants committed to the theater that they could afford to put on serious shows.
+Every spring at a feast called the Dionysia; playwrights would compete for the favor of the city in what was basically an ancient Sundance.

 ![His work is so transgressive](https://spee.ch/2/Aeschylusathens215.jpeg)

 <div style="font-size:small; text-align: center">"Don’t forget I’m on a dialogue-writing panel at 3PM with Sophocles"</div>
 <br>

-One wealthy Athenian was named the [Choregos](https://en.wikipedia.org/wiki/Choregos) each year, and made responsible for producing the winning play.
+One wealthy Athenian was named the [Choregos](https://en.wikipedia.org/wiki/Choregos) each year and made responsible for producing the winning play.
 That included paying for costumes, a director, scenery, props, musicians and actors (except for the flute player and non-chorus actors, who were provided by the state for arcane reasons).
 And just like today, entertainment was an expensive pursuit - some productions cost ten times as much as a skilled worker earned in a year.

 This arrangement created the works of Sophocles, Aeschylus, Euripides, and several other brilliant playwrights who you’ve also forgotten about since college.